-Please send a resume, cover letter, and salary range to Mike Duus (firstname.lastname@example.org).
-Include “Stewardship Specialist” in the subject line.
+Please send a resume and cover letter to Mike Duus (firstname.lastname@example.org).
+Include “Land Conservation Legal Manager” in the subject line.

 This is a full-time, exempt position based in Chadds Ford, PA

 Reports to: President

 The responsibilities for the manager include essential paralegal duties such as legal research/due diligence, drafting legal documents, working with donors and attorneys, risk assessment and record retention.